andypando/Mist-Webhook-Receiver/README.md

 You will need an inbound / destination NAT rule for the webhooks and it can further be limited to the source IP addresses for the cloud instance your Org. resides in, see table above.

+This is an example of the NAT rules configured on a Mist WAN Edge device:

 ![Image Alt](https://github.com/andypando/Mist-Webhook-Receiver/blob/785d36ce973b9e7678698ecb6b55fb58739a0073/NAT.png)

+# Setup Ubuntu Server

+You will need an Ubuntu server running to host the services required.
+This could be either a Virtualized Host or physical box.
+The compute required is minimal, but the storage will dictate how many webhook topic you can send as well as the retention time of the raw data.
+This walk through will use the current Ubuntu 24.04.2 LTS image, available for download here: [Ubuntu Server Download](https://ubuntu.com/download/server "Ubuntu Server Download")
+While not a neccessity, you could use a version of Ubuntu that includes a desktop environment, but all instructions will be based off of a server version and will have CLI commands.